 ABOUT THE PROJECT

 The American Families of Faith Project is a national research project led by David C. Dollahite, PhD and Loren D. Marks, PhD, both professors of family life at Brigham Young University.
-Dr. Dollahite and Dr. Marks and a number of key collaborators have conducted in-depth interviews with more than 300 religious couples and families with adolescent children (nearly 500 individuals) from 33 states in all 8 regions of the United States including New England (MA, CT), the Northwest (OR, WA), the Pacific region (CA), the Mountain West (ID, UT), the Mid Atlantic (DE, MD, PA), the Midwest (OH, WI), and the Southern Crossroads region (KS, OK), and the South (FL, GA, LA).
+Dr. Dollahite and Dr. Marks and a number of key collaborators have conducted in-depth interviews with about 300 married couples with children (about 700 individuals) from 33 states in all 8 regions of the United States including New England (MA, CT), the Northwest (OR, WA), the Pacific region (CA), the Mountain West (ID, UT), the Mid Atlantic (DE, MD, PA), the Midwest (OH, WI), and the Southern Crossroads region (KS, OK), and the South (FL, GA, LA).
 Over half the families are from various ethnic, national, and cultural minorities.

 The sample includes around 30 couples/families from each of the following religious-ethnic groups: Asian Christian, Black Christian, Catholic & Orthodox Christian, Evangelical Christian, Hispanic Christian, Jewish, Latter-day Saint, Mainline Protestant, and Muslim.
-We recently have interviewed about 30 Unaffiliated couples and 32 Interfaith couples and will begin publishing about our findings soon.
+Most recently, we have interviewed about 30 Unaffiliated couples and 32 Interfaith couples and have begun publishing those findings.

 IMPORTANT NOTE: The American Families of Faith project is supported by grants from Brigham Young University and from royalties from our books.
 We do not request funds from anyone.
 If you are contacted by anyone asking you to support us, it is not from us, and we urge you NOT to respond to them.